2014 AFHE Convention Speakers

-Authors of a forthcoming book, Education is Discipleship: The Vision for Christian Homeschooling, the Meltons have already equipped thousands of Christian parents to confidently home educate their children.
-Married in 1996, they are blessed with four children and Christian homeschooling is an integral part of the couple’s family discipleship plan.
+Brad Melton is the author of Education is Discipleship: The Vision for Christian Homeschooling and has equipped thousands of Christian parents to confidently home educate their children.
+Married in 1996, Brad and his wife, Jennifer, are blessed with four children and Christian homeschooling is an integral part of the couple’s family evangelism and discipleship plan.
 Brad is a pastor at Heritage Baptist Church (Goodyear, AZ) and the executive director of Brad Melton Ministries, a biblical worldview and apologetics ministry.
-A former virtual school administrator and teacher, Jennifer is now a full-time stay-at-homeschool mama and writer.
-Popular Christian speakers, the Meltons have encouraged more than 30,000 people at 250+ events nationwide to think and live biblically.
+He is a graduate of Liberty Baptist Theological Seminary and also holds a MA in History (abt) and a BA in Journalism.
+A popular Christian speaker, Brad has encouraged more than 30,000 people at 250+ events nationwide to think and live biblically.